Easy Chicken Casserole Recipe

 Cheesy chicken casserole in a white dish.

-Sprinkle the remaining Cheddar cheese on top and bake for 15 minutes.
+Place the noodle mixture into a baking dish, sprinkle the remaining Cheddar cheese on top, and bake for 15 minutes.

 Final Touches